marvic2409/Proton/README.md

 individually, a lot!

-Let's see, Tinkter looks like crap and is also near impossible to use (have never seen it used at all), PyQT is wrapped up in conditions and/or commersial licenses making impossible/undesirable to most part-time/open-source programmers, PySide is PyQt's cousin, though less restrictive, it is extremely clunky (as in hard to use pain-in-the-ass for this author), kivy is good.
+Let's see, Tinkter looks like crap and is also near impossible to use (have never seen it used at all), PyQT is wrapped up in conditions and/or commercial licenses making impossible/undesirable to most part-time/open-source programmers, PySide is PyQt's cousin, though less restrictive, it is extremely clunky (as in hard to use pain-in-the-ass for this author), kivy is good.
 It